marcobuschini/parking-widget/README.md

 The project will be built in the `dist/widget` directory.

 ## Making it available
+### The easy way
+Copy the `dist/widget` folder in the `node_modules` folder of the destination project.
+The demo project is already setup to get the package from that folder.

+### The hard way
 Install a local copy of Verdaccio from https://verdaccio.org/, and start it.
 Run the following command to make your local repository available to the project you are using the widget in:

 ```